CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 TLS provides the ability to compress the transmitted data prior to encryption.
 This can result in side channel attacks on the encryption over the length of the encrypted data.
 An example of this is CRIME (Compression Retro Info-leak Made Easy), a page channel attack introduced in 2012 that aims to handle an HTTPS session.
 To prevent this, TLS compression should be disabled.

-Note: When using SSL / TLS, it has to be taken into account that encrypted data regarding active content and malicious programs is not centralized.
+Note: When using SSL / TLS, it should be noted that encrypted data is not centralized in terms of active content and malicious programs.
 B. on the security gateway, can be checked.
 This must be taken into account in the security concept, so that no security gaps arise.
 Other recommendations can be found in the module OPS1.1.4 malware protection.

 #### SYS.2.1.M19 Restrictive rights assignment